 To reduce tropical cyclone storm surge-related loss of life and property by continually improving the quality of

 storm surge forecasts, data and decision-support tools and by working with an alliance of federal, state,

 academic and local partners to support the development of storm surge resistant and resilient coastal

-The Storm Surge Unit, part of the Technical Support Branch, is a small group of highly trained
+The Storm Surge Unit, part of the Technology and Science Branch, is a small group of highly trained

 meteorologists and oceanographers specializing in predicting storm surge heights